 Dogs: No Dogs

 The trail is usually muddy at the beginning and just before arriving at the laguna.
-The trail is typically to backpack to the laguna.
-Would be a great place to spend the night if you have the time.
+The trail is typically used to backpack to the laguna which would be a great place to spend the night if you have the time.

-From the parking area, pass through a gate and up the trail which is lined with fields of Buttercup flowers.
-This lasts for about a half mile when you gradually enter the forest.
+From the parking area, pass through a gate and run up the trail which is lined with fields of Buttercup flowers.
+This lasts for about 0.5 miles when you gradually enter the forest.
 At this point, the trail gets incredibly muddy.
-Some attempts at at trail maintenance are apparent with logs placed across the trail but have sunk into the mud.
-There is really no way around this and it last more nearly 3/4 of a mile.
+Some attempts at trail maintenance are apparent with logs placed across the trail, but many have sunk into the mud.
+There is really no way around the mud, and it lasts nearly 0.75 miles.

 I encountered a small group of wild horses that shared the trail with me for a while.